 Practice in probation is changing as a process of fundamental restructuring begins.
 Habits and established practice will be under fresh scrutiny; supervision and training are likely to evolve towards supporting individual decision-making rather than creating new and rigid templates.

 UK Justice Policy Review is an annual publication that tracks year-on-year criminal justice and social welfare developments across the UK.
 Supported by the Hadley Trust, each edition combines analysis of the main developments in the fields of policing, courts, prisons, probation and welfare with detailed data section covering the main facts, figures and trends.
-A dedicated project website offers further resources, including downloadable datasets and project updates.
+Downloadable datasets are also available on the relevant publication page.

 Worksforfreedom.org supports practice that empowers criminal justice users and clients and transforms their lives for the better.
 It does this by providing a platform for criminal justice practitioners, policymakers, researchers, funders and users to share examples of good practice, discuss concrete practice questions and network with each other.